SWC-OSG-Workshop/OSG-HostedCE-RMACC17/handson2.md

 us to use.

 Once the OSG user is setup, please let us know and we'll send you an SSH public key to install in the user's home directory.
-On normal systems, this key should be pasted into `~<osg-user-name>/.ssh/authorized_keys`, where <osg-user-name> is the username you selected for the OSG user, without the brackets.
-Typically, the `.ssh` directory should have permissions of `700 (rwx------)` and the `authorized_keys` file should have permissions of `644 (rw-r--r--)`.
+On typical systems, this key should be pasted into `~<osg-user-name>/.ssh/authorized_keys`, where
+<osg-user-name> is the username you selected for the OSG user, without the
+brackets.
 The key should *not* contain line breaks.

+You may need to verify that the `.ssh` directory and `authorized_keys` file have the correct permissions.

 ### Viewing Your Contribution to OSG